sunface/rust-by-practice/en/src/collections/vector.md

-2. 🌟🌟 a Vec can be extended with `extend` method
+2. 🌟🌟 A Vec can be extended with `extend` method
 ```rust,editable

 // FILL in the blank